jolomiayu/aws-serverless-file-upload-system/README.md

 ⚙️ How It Works

 1. Code is pushed to GitHub
-2. CodePipeline is triggered automatically
+2. AWS CodePipeline is triggered automatically
-3. CodeBuild runs buildspec.yml
+3. AWS CodeBuild runs "buildspec.yml"
-4. CloudFormation deploys infrastructure
+4. AWS CloudFormation deploys infrastructure
-5. S3 upload triggers Lambda
+5. File upload to S3 triggers Lambda
 6. Lambda stores metadata in DynamoDB

 ---